bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 These `ufw` firewall rules will be automatically re-applied on server reboot.

-Besides IP-based firewalling, web application firewalls such as [ModSecurity](https://modsecurity.org/)  provide additional security by checking requests to various web-based components.
+Besides IP-based firewalling, you can explore web application firewalls such as [ModSecurity](https://modsecurity.org/) that provide additional security by checking requests to various web-based components.

 ## Extract the shared secret